-- 1. Complete an_eDRIS Enquiry form - 2. eDRIS will advise on feasibility and provide an estimate of costs - 3.
-Complete a Public Benefit and Privacy Panel for Health (Health PBPP) application form.
-There is guidance for applicants providing information on how to fill out each section of the form, and eDRIS will assign a Research Coordinator to your project who can assist - 4.
-When all required documentation has been submitted and Health PBPP have issued a full approval letter, eDRIS will coordinate the extractions from the relevant parties - 5.
-Linkage (where necessary) is done by trusted third party (National Records of Scotland, or a team within National Services Scotland) - 6.
-The eDRIS Research Coordinator will check and arrange delivery of the final linked datasets - 7.
-The linked data will be made available in accordance with the permissions agreed with the data controllers for the project.
+- 1. Complete an eDRIS enquiry form - 2. eDRIS will advise on feasibility and provide an estimate of costs - 3.
+Complete a Public Benefit and Privacy Panel for Health and Social Care (Health PBPP) application form.
+There is guidance for applicants providing information on how to fill out each section of the form, and eDRIS will assign a research coordinator to your project who can assist. - 4.
+When all required documentation has been submitted and the panel have issued a full approval letter, eDRIS will coordinate the extractions from the relevant parties. - 5.
+Linkage (where necessary) is done by trusted third party (National Records of Scotland, or a team within Public Health Scotland (PHS)) - 6.
+The eDRIS research coordinator will check and arrange access to the final linked datasets. - 7.
+The linked data will made available in accordance with the permissions agreed with the data controllers for the project.
 Where applicable, eDRIS will provide a secure analytic environment in the National Safe Haven for the analysis.
 In these cases, the linked data will be placed into a study area which can be accessed only by approved researchers in the research team.